denten-books/plain-text/5-archive.md

 ## 4.4 Unix Home (Shelves, Selves)

+[^ln5-home]: On many machines the home directory will simply bare the name of the logged in user.

+The history of the home directory can be traced to the earliest time sharing machines in the 1960s.

+The file folder.
+Directory structure.
+Also a data structure.

+Properties of a file folder.
+Names and permissions.

+Files belong to users and groups.
+Personal vs. shared computing.

+What is the concept of a user in Unix?
+User is also a file.

+- User belongs to groups and owns files.
+- User structure is hierarchical, depending on the three levels of acccess: read, write, and execute.
+- Unix has preference for plain text as an interface to the human.

+Transparency.
+Window Systems Should Be Transparent by Rob Pike

+You don't have to buy this picture.
+The importance of this intellectual history ais that human-computer interaction as a field has its roots there.
+People who design software view their work as cognitive extension.

+/home : User home directories (optional) Purpose

+/home is a fairly standard concept, but it is clearly a site-specific filesystem.
+[9] The setup will differ from host to host.
+Therefore, no program should rely on this location.
+[10] Requirements

+User specific configuration files for applications are stored in the user's home directory in a file that starts with the '.' character (a "dot file").
+If an application needs to create more than one dot file then they should be placed in a subdirectory with a name starting with a '.' character, (a "dot directory").
+In this case the configuration files should not start with the '.' character.
+[11]

+All contemporary operating
+systems (from Androids, to Mac OS, Linux, and Windows) commonly archive all user-related files in the `home` directory.[^ln5-home] These include all media: text, documents, music, video, and images along with program-specific settings, browser history, themes, passwords,

+We now reach the final and most speculative chapter of the book.
+Here, I can no longer rely on strictly historical examples to make my case.
+So far, I have shown that a notion of plain text is, in some real sense, engineered into the fabric of modern computing.
+I have argued that our daily encounter with the text, mediated by the screen and the keyboard, cannot and should not be understood in mere instrumental terms.
+The technological system that envelops the creation and the transmission of thought is more than an instrument or a market.
+It constitutes a part of our cognitive apparatus.
+What are the values that guide the development.
+Transparency, parity, room for dissent.

+I think the author misses the point.
+As far as I see it, Unix tools are optimized for one thing: the human user.
+If `ls` is bloated, it is only bloated from the system point of view.
+As a user, I only see a small command that is quick and consistent (to a reasonable extent) with other tools.
+I don't need to know about 39 flags--that complexity is hidden for power users, and revealed with time, as I need to accomplish more complex tasks.
+For now, I only use and "see" two or three.
+And if more is needed, the program is small enough to be reasonably well documented. `man ls` perhaps with `grep` is all most people need.

+This brings me to the second point.
+"Streams of  text."
+Just like `ls`, streams of text are an optimal format/convention for humans.
+Many other things are better at being more compact or more efficient etc. But as formats and conventions proliferate, streams of plain text remain: readable and universal.
+Humans will ALWAYS be able to work with text.
+It is something that all humans kind of agreed upon--which cannot be said for any other formats or standards, which can offer various technical benefits at the expense of longevity, universality, and readability.

+These two features (`ls` being relatively light and text streamy) leads to the "bootstrapping" effects sought after by the first generation of Unix developers.
+Learning about pipes and filters in one part of the system is applicable to all others.
+These tools scale with your level of expertise.
+They grow with you because despite the small quirks, there's a remarkable consistency of interface: text!
+Consequently `ls` (along with many other core tools) is implemented in the same way across a staggering variety of platforms.
+It has survived decades of alternatives touted as "better," "faster," "more usable," etc. etc. etc. That is the remarkable achievement of *nix / GNU etc. approach to creating human-centric software.
+As we architect new and ever more complex systems, we would do well to understand why Unix has endured, warts and all.

+Plain text is a file format optimized for a human mind.
+It keeps the system available to view.

 [^ln5-recursive]: See also @breuer_paradox_1993, 559-580.

 [^ln5-boring]: I suspect both would make for far more boring plays than the